-Comprehensive Exam Content: The Comprehensive Exam Committee (CEC) will write, administer, and grade the exam.
+Comprehensive Exam Content: The Comprehensive Exam Committee (CEC will write, administer, and grade the exam.
 The questions will be based on the reading and viewing lists included in this handbook, your course work, and any additional information provided during special seminars, lectures, or presentations during your time in the program up until the date the exam is administered (excluding summers and holiday breaks).
-It is extremely important that you have watched ALL 45 of the films listed in this Handbook.
-There will be a mandatory weekly screening during each semester week between Orientation and your Comprehensive Exam semester to facilitate your completion of this required viewing.
+It is extremely important that you have watched ALL 45 of the films listed in this Handbook as well as any additional films screened in your classes.
+There will be a mandatory weekly screen-ing during each semester week between Orientation and your Comprehensive Exam semester to facilitate your completion of this required viewing.
 For the production part of your exam, you will be asked to complete a short production assignment.
 All necessary tools will be provided.